gvwilson/thirdbit/fiction/voyage/index.md

 midsummer, bands of half a dozen to twenty rode from village to village at night, taking shelter in houses whose windows had been securely sealed during the day.
-Each stop saw the same sequence of events: a careful examination of each gathering's roll book<sup>These were not yet bound with leather made from human skin; that customs seems only to have arisen later.</sup>, followed by interrogation of a few selected individuals, and then, as the moon rose, the harvest itself.
+Each stop saw the same sequence of events: a careful examination of each gathering's roll book<span class="sidenote">These were not yet bound with leather made from human skin; that customs seems only to have arisen later.</span>, followed by interrogation of a few selected individuals, and then, as the moon rose, the harvest itself.
 Blood was mixed with tincture of olymanden and stored in sealed glass jars; skin, muscles, and organs were grafted to the Pale who needed them